AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="Context"></a>
 ##9.6 Context
-All statements with CMI-5 defined verbs must contain a context as defined in this section.
+All statements with CMI-5 defined verbs MUST contain a context as defined in this section.

 Sample JSON:
 ```javascript